Top 35+ Azure Databricks Interview Questions & Answers

 Ans:

-It simplifies a model development process by automatically selecting the optimal model and modifying hyperparameters depending on the provided dataset.
-AutoML in Databricks is a versatile tool with many applications, supporting machine learning tasks such as clustering, regression, and classification.
-AutoML offers several advantages, such as expedited experimentation, enhanced model performance, and machine learning democratization, enabling users with varying degrees of proficiency to effectively develop and implement machine learning models.
+AutoML in Databricks simplifies model development by automatically selecting the optimal model and adjusting hyperparameters based on the dataset.
+It supports various machine learning tasks, including clustering, regression, and classification.
+AutoML accelerates experimentation, improves model performance, and democratizes machine learning, allowing users of all skill levels to effectively develop and implement models.

 35. How do Azure Databricks handle real-time data analytics?